 Now let's have a look at the detailed process of setting up both services.
-Before we begin, we will assume that the SQL Azure Database has already been configured and is available in Windows Azure.
+Before we begin, we will assume that the SQL Azure Database has already been configured and is available in Microsoft Azure.

 Option PaaS: SQL Azure + SQL Reporting

 Configuring the SQL Reporting Service:

 1. Go to the Microsoft Azure Management Portal.
 2. Go to Reporting and click Create a reporting service.
 3. Select the subscription and the region to be used by the SQL Reporting service.
 Then enter the credentials of a user with full access to the services.
 4. Select Create SQL reporting service.